50 PRIVATE COMPANIES

 The FCA’s approach sets positive diversity targets for listed companies.
 If they cannot meet them, they need to explain why not.
 This approach allows flexibility for smaller firms or those based overseas.
 The rules also allow companies to decide how best to collect data from employees to show they are meeting the targets.

-The FTSE Women Leaders Review’s primary purpose is the increase in the number of women on FTSE 350 & 50 Largest Private Company boards and in executive and leadership roles, ensuring equal opportunity for both men and women.
+The FTSE Women Leaders Review’s primary purpose is to increase the representation of women on boards and in executive and leadership roles, ensuring equal opportunity for both men and women.

 Contact Us